avyboy/aresmush/tutorials/coding/templates-advanced.md

 By adding or changing these helper methods, you can tweak the display of the template.

-# Sub-Templates

-When a template shows a list of something, it uses a *different* template helper for each item in the list.
-For example, the WhoTemplate helper class is for the who list as a whole, but the WhoClientTemplate helper class is for each character (aka client).

-When the template is looping through the characters in the who list:

-    <% clients.each do |c| -%>
-      <%= c.status %->
-      <%= c.name %->
-      etc.
-    <% end %>

-What it's actually doing is calling the 'status' and 'name' methods on the WhoClientTemplate helper class.

-      def name
-        left(@char.name, 22)
-      end

 # Adding Tags

 Let's say you want to add a tag to the 'who' list to show each character's actor.
 You would just add a new method to the template helper